derhass/olmappy/README.md

 #### FILTERS:

 * The filters `--name` or `--filename` accept strings and will match any substring in the map name / map filename.
+The `--exact-name` or `--exact-filename` match only if the strings are identical.
 * The `--type` filter can be `SP`, `MP`, or `CM` for Single-Player, Multi-Player, or Challene-Mode maps, respectively.
 The case of the letters does not matter.
 Note that a single map file can and typically does contain maps for different types.
 If the filter matches any type of such an archive file, it will apply to the whole file, not the sub-maps in it.
 * The `--time-before` and `--time-after` filters take a date and time in the form `YEAR-MONTH-DAY HOUR:MINUTE:SECOND` or `YEAR-MONTH-DAY` (for midnight at that point in time).
 * The `--hidden` and `--unhidden` filters select only hidden or unhidden maps, respectively.